Suffolk eco home embraces wood & warmth

 Fabric First, the principle of designing a building fabric that keeps in heat — through a well insulated, airtight structure that is free of thermal bridges — before thinking about ‘bolt-on’ technologies like renewable energy.

-A 30 sqm studio adjacent to the house was built to a slightly different spec – 150mm timber stud walls filled with Kingspan insulation, bespoke joinery with double glazed units, no mechanical ventilation and no airtightness test.
+A 30 sqm studio adjacent to the house was built to a slightly different spec – 150mm timber stud walls filled with insulation from Kingspan Insulation UK, bespoke joinery with double glazed units, no mechanical ventilation and no airtightness test.

 “Jane wanted a rough and ready space to make a mess in!” says Tim Offer.